-COMPUTER FORENSICS INVESTIGATOR
+COMPUTER FORENSICS ANALYST

 The Sheriff's Department provides police protection and law enforcement services to the residents of Clackamas County by enforcing the laws of the State of Oregon.
 The Department is organized into four major divisions: the Civil Division; Operations Division; Service Division; and Corrections Division.

 The Computer Forensics Analyst analyzes and interprets computer-based evidence such as e-mail, accounting data, various database extracts, geolocation data, and other information stored on electronic devices.
 Incumbents assist investigators, pursuant to a search warrant or consent, with the proper seizure of computers, cellular devices, storage medium, peripherals, and/or other items functionally reliant upon computer components in an accepted technical manner that insures the preservation of or prevents the destruction of potential evidence.

 The Computer Forensics Analyst differs from the Detective and the Evidence Technician classifications which are sworn positions responsible for performing complex or specialized criminal investigative work.
 It also differs from Sergeant which acts as a functional supervisor/lead worker for a team of law enforcement officers.

 Duties may include but are not limited to the following:

 - Examines and performs comprehensive technical analyses of computer-related evidence including but not limited to media storage devices, hard drives, network drives, cell phones, and video and still cameras.